anthonycommander/docker-images/debian-latest/apache2/README.md

 Debian Apache2 image with SSL support (self signed certificate created on startup), mod_rewrite and mod_proxy.
+This build is as provided by the debian repositories for the current latest stable version of Debian.

 **Development only, not suitable for production environments.**